Atlantic herring: Baltic herring

 The small-sized herring in the inner parts of the Baltic Sea, which is also less fatty than the true Atlantic herring (Clupea harengus harengus), is considered a distinct subspecies, "Baltic herring" (Clupea harengus membras), despite the lack of a distinctive genome.
-The Baltic herring has a specific name in many local languages (Swedish strömming, Finnish silakka, Estonian räim, silk, Livonian siļk, Russian салака, Polish śledź bałtycki, Latvian reņģes, Lithuanian silkė) and is popularly and in cuisine considered distinct from herring.
+The Baltic herring has a specific name in many local languages (Swedish strömming, Finnish silakka, Estonian räim, silk, Livonian siļk, Russian салака, Polish śledź bałtycki, Latvian siļķe, Lithuanian silkė) and is popularly and in cuisine considered distinct from herring.
 For example, the Swedish dish surströmming is made from Baltic herring.

 The Baltic herring was elected the national fish of Estonia in 2007.

 Fisheries for Baltic herring have been at unsustainable levels since the Middle Ages.
 Around this time, the primary Baltic herring catch consisted of an autumn-spawning population.
 Cooling in the mid-16th century related to the Little Ice Age, combined with this overfishing, led to a dramatic loss of productivity in the population of autumn-spawning herring that rendered it nearly extinct.
 Due to this, the autumn-spawning herring were largely replaced by a spring-spawning population, which has since comprised most of the Baltic herring fisheries; this population is also at risk of overfishing.

 Life cycle

 Herrings reach sexual maturity when they are 3 to 5 years old.
 The life expectancy once mature is 12 to 16 years.
 Atlantic herring may have different spawning components within a single stock which spawn during different seasons.
 They spawn in estuaries, coastal waters or in offshore banks.
 Fertilization is external, as in most other fish: the female releases between 20,000 and 40,000 eggs and the males simultaneously release masses of milt so that they mix freely in the sea.
 Once fertilized the 1 to 1.4 mm diameter eggs sink to the sea bed where their sticky surface adheres to gravel or weed.
-They mature in 1–3 weeks; in 14–19 °C water it takes 6–8 days, in 7.5 °C it takes 17 days.
-They will mature only if the water temperature stays below 19 °C. The hatched larvae are 3 to 4 mm long and transparent except for the eyes which have some pigmentation.
+They mature in 1–3 weeks; in 14-19 C water it takes 6–8 days, in 7.5 C it takes 17 days.
+They will mature only if the water temperature stays below 19 C. The hatched larvae are 3 to 4 mm long and transparent except for the eyes which have some pigmentation.